abbreviatedman/diner/README.md

 restaurant.prepare(ticket);
 ```

+Now your data is on our central, read-only state tree.

-Get your data onto the table where you can eat/use it:
+When you want your data back so you can eat/use it:

 ```javascript
 const currentTotal = restaurant.serve();